Mississippi Violence Injury Prevention Program

-There is a strong need in the Mississippi, Jackson metro area for such research to investigate the risk factors of firearm violence and provide resources for survivors and their family members to go back to life.
-The Mississippi VIP Program will support collaborative research and initiatives led by the community that help to reduce gun and related violence in Mississippi.
+There is a strong need in the Jackson metro area for such research to investigate the risk factors of firearm violence and provide resources for survivors and their family members to go back to life.
+The Mississippi VIP Program supports collaborative research and initiatives led by the community that help to reduce gun and related violence in Mississippi.

 "The Violence Injury Prevention (VIP) program represents a change in mindset in the treatment gunshot victims receive, going beyond patching up bullet holes and discharging patients to return to the circumstances that contributed to their injuries." – Dr. Lei Zhang, Principal Investigator

-This program will help transition our ability to care for victims from a reactive, physical injury-focused approach to a more holistic, community-based focus.
+This program helps transition our ability to care for victims from a reactive, physical injury-focused approach to a more holistic, community-based focus.
 In addition to increasing survival with high-quality medical and surgical care, it aims to decrease the incidence of gunshot wounds in the first place.
-We think this approach will work because it relies not on doctors and hospitals telling patients what to do, but instead on hospital and community providers coming together to address the needs identified by communities injured by gun violence.
+We believe this approach is working because it relies not on doctors and hospitals telling patients what to do, but instead on hospital and community providers coming together to address the needs identified by communities injured by gun violence.

-Housed in the School of Nursing, the program consists of 11 investigators from nursing, surgery, emergency medicine, psychiatry, preventive medicine, data science and two support staff.
+Housed in the School of Nursing, the program consists of 14 investigators from nursing, surgery, emergency medicine, psychiatry, preventive medicine, data science and three support staff.

-The NIH grant, awarded over five years, will consist of two parts.
-During the first two years, researchers will survey patients on the root causes of their injuries, which include economic stress, housing instability, adverse childhood experiences and mental health issues.
-In the last three years, the team will help develop community- and hospital-based resources to address those causes and integrate them into outreach efforts and patient care.
+The NIH grant, awarded over five years, consists of two parts.
+During the first two years, researchers survey patients on the root causes of their injuries, which include economic stress, housing instability, adverse childhood experiences and mental health issues.
+In the last three years, the team helps develop community- and hospital-based resources to address those causes and integrate them into outreach efforts and patient care.

 The VIP program represents a change in mindset in the treatment gunshot victims receive, going beyond patching up bullet holes and discharging patients to return to the circumstances that contributed to their injuries.